Tlamelo/simgr/README.md

 })
 ```

 This only checks the headers,
 not the actual content of the stream,
-so it's not good enough for security.
+so it's only an artificial form of security.

 ### GET